Inverse Optimization: Theory and Applications: Classical Inverse Optimization

 where the last two sets of inequalities enforce super-additivity. \citet{schaefer2009inverse} then develops sufficient conditions on $\set{B}$ such that this $\Thetainv(\bhx)$ fully describes inverse-feasibility. \begin{theorem}[\citet{schaefer2009inverse}] Suppose that (i) $\bA \geq \bzero$ and $\bb \geq \bzero$ componentwise, and (ii) $\bb \geq \bA_i$ for all $i \in \{1, \dots, n\}$.
 Let $\bar{b} = \max_i \{ b_i \}$ and define the lattice $\set{B} := \field{Z}^n \times ( \otimes_{i=1}^n [0, \bar{b}] )$.
 Then, $\IOPp(\bhx, \bhtheta)$ is equivalent to the following (exponentially sized) convex optimization problem:

 \end{theorem}

 The inverse problem to a mixed integer forward optimization model is a convex program whose non-linearities depend only on $\bTheta$.
 However, this program requires an exponential number of variables $F \in \field{R}^{|\set{B}|}$ and an exponential number of constraints.
 If the dimension $n$ of the forward problem is large, then this super-additive duality-based approach is likely to be intractable.
-One option to reduce the complexity of the inverse problem is by approximating the class of super-regular functions $F(\bbeta)$.
-For example,~\citet{turner2013examining} consider a specific inverse integer optimization problem wherein they approximate $F(\bbeta) \approx \bff^\tpose \bbeta$ by a linear function.
-Substituting this approximation into the inverse optimization problem yields a relaxation that is polynomial in the number of variables albeit exponential in the number of constraints.
+One approach is to approximate the class of super-additive functions $F(\bbeta)$.
+For example,~\citet{turner2013examining} use linear and quadratic approximations, often obtaining an optimal solution for small problems.